Mondays and Tuesdays between 8:00-10:00 AM or by appointment

 He is an effective communicator who possesses remarkable analytical problem-solving skills required for construction.
 His technical expertise has made him especially adept at interpreting contract documents, control drawings, and specifications enabling him to provide feedback and technical assistance during any phase of project delivery.
 Anthony's ability to manage tight schedules while maintaining great working relationships with owner representatives and construction professionals of all levels made him an invaluable project team member.

 Anthony received both his Ph.D. in Planning, Design and Construction and master's degree (M.S.) in Construction Management from Michigan State University.
 He received his bachelor's degree (B.S.) from Eastern Michigan University and also holds a master electrical license in the State of Michigan.
-Anthony is a committee member for the Transportation Research Board - Standing Committee on Project Delivery Methods, a National Science Foundation Graduate Research Fellow, and Ronald E. McNair Scholar.
+Anthony is a committee member for the Transportation Research Board - Standing Committee on Project Delivery Methods, an ELECTRI International Research Task Force Member, a National Science Foundation Graduate Research Fellow, and Ronald E. McNair Scholar.

 His rich experience is now being disseminated among future leaders in the industry and scholars in architecture, engineering, and construction research.